RosenKrumov/NoobCoin/README.md

 {host}/mining/get/:address - get a block for mining with the given address as a miner address to reward
 {host}/mining/submit/:address - submit the mined block after getting it first
-{host}/transactions/new - publish a new transaction to be included in the next block {host}/peers - information about the peers this node is connected to
+{host}/transactions/new - publish a new transaction to be included in the next block {host}/transactions/:hash - info about a particular transaction, given the tx hash
+{host}/peers - information about the peers this node is connected to

 ## Wallet